 Because there is no crema to produce, drip coffee is less precise and easier to customize.
 The aroma and flavor, though, of the coffee is especially important for drip coffee since you won’t get the same rich result of espresso, which is usually more flavorful.
 Drip coffee is a slower brewing process and at lower temperatures.
 Drip coffee is best for single-origin but especially for flavored coffees, as the slow brewing process can help bring out those flavors.

 Since there are only two choices, both are the “best” picks for Delonghi coffee machines.

-This drip coffee maker has a ten cup capacity and a double wall, thermal carafe for a more durable holder for water.
-You can easily access both the coffee and water without removing any components, like you would for many other drip coffee makers.
-A special “aroma” button makes your brew more full bodied, no matter the coffee you use.
-A great feature is the 24 hour timer, which allows you to schedule coffee to be brewed at a certain time.
+This drip coffee maker has a ten-cup capacity and a double wall, thermal carafe for a more durable holder for water.
+You can easily access both the coffee and water without removing any components like you would for many other drip coffee makers.
+A special “aroma” button makes your brew more full-bodied, no matter the coffee you use.
+A great feature is a 24-hour timer, which allows you to schedule coffee to be brewed at a certain time.
 There’s also a warm cup tray and a water level indicator for intuitive use.
 It does not state what kind of coffee can be used, so likely you would have to buy ground coffee or grind it yourself.
-Though these features are great, we must mention that some reviews held at below average, so you’ll want to check out customer complaints.
-Do keep in mind that drip coffee makers are simply not the same as high end coffee machines, and likely will never get as high of ratings.
+Though these features are great, we must mention that some reviews are held below average, so you’ll want to check out customer complaints.
+Do keep in mind that drip coffee makers are simply not the same as high-end coffee machines, and likely will never get as high of ratings.